Coastal Andhra: Demographics

 According to the 2011 Census of India, Coastal Andhra has a total population of 34,195,655 constituting 69.20% of the state's population.

 The majority of the population in Coastal Andhra practices Hinduism, accounting for approximately 93% of the residents.
 The Christian community represents around 1.51% of the region's population.

 The primary language spoken across Coastal Andhra is Telugu.

 Culture

 Kuchipudi is the classical dance form of the state, which was originated in the Kuchipudi village of Krishna district.

 Cuisine

 Rice is the staple food in the coastal cuisine and is usually consumed with a variety of curries and lentil soups or broths.
 The cuisine of Coastal Andhra is influenced by various seafood varieties.

 Politics

-The Coastal Andhra region of Andhra Pradesh comprises 18 districts: Srikakulam, Vizianagaram, Parvathipuram Manyam, Alluri Sitharama Raju, Visakhapatnam, Anakapalli, Kakinada, Konaseema, East Godavari, West Godavari, Eluru, Krishna, NTR, Guntur, Palnadu, Bapatla, Prakasam and Nellore.
+The Coastal Andhra region of Andhra Pradesh comprises 20 districts: Srikakulam, Vizianagaram, Parvathipuram Manyam, Polavarm, Alluri Sitharama Raju, Visakhapatnam, Anakapalli, Kakinada, Konaseema, East Godavari, West Godavari, Eluru, Krishna, NTR, Guntur, Palnadu, Bapatla, Prakasam and Nellore.

 Many Chief Ministers from the region have held office in Andhra Pradesh and Andhra State.
 They are: